shaangoswami/WeatherForecastApp/README.md

-# Welcome to GitHub Desktop!
+# Weather Forecast app using python
 It is an app can predict weather of states of India.
 Learned from   **@wscubetech**    Youtube channel.